What is An Ovary Sparing Spay (OSS) and Is It Right for Your Dachshund?

 There is a clear link between hormones – specifically, the lack of hormones in a female dog that has had their ovaries removed – and back issues in Dachshunds.

-Preliminary studies found that the risk of a Dachshund developing IVDH is doubled in females neutered/spayed before 12 months of age.
+Preliminary studies found that the risk of a female Dachshund developing IVDH is four times greater in females neutered/spayed before 24 months of age.

-The Link Between Neuter/Spay and Cranial Cruciate Ligament (CCL) Injuries in Small Dogs
+The Link Between Spay and Cranial Cruciate Ligament (CCL) Injuries in Small Dogs

 One of the biggest cases for OSS is the decreased incidence of Cranial Cruciate Ligament Rupture (or CCL – the human equivalent of an ACL injury) in active dogs.